Masmiseim36/nxpSDK/boards/evkmimxrt1060/ew_gui_examples/ew_gui_brick_game/readme.txt

 located in the folder 'ew_gui_examples\<example_name>\Simulation'.
 The simulation uses the JS/WebGL Embedded Wizard Platform Package.

+This examples runs bare metal, but Embedded Wizard is also possible to use with FreeRTOS.
+Our official Build Environments, that can be downloaded as described above, includes examples and demos that illustrate the integration of FreeRTOS and can be used for your reference.

 In order create your own GUI application powered by the latest version of Embedded Wizard that is suitable for the i.MX RT1060 Evaluation Kit, please